rickrain/AzureX/README.md

 # Authenticate to Azure Subscription
 Login-AzureRmAccount

-# Deploy session 3 ARM template n regions (ie: WestUS and EastUS).
+# Deploy session 3 ARM template to n regions (ie: WestUS and EastUS).
 Also deploys an HA resource group that contains the traffic manager profile and endpoint configurations.
 .\Session3-ARM-Templates\Deploy-AzureResourceGroup.ps1 -Locations ("westus", "eastus") -UploadArtifacts

 ```